Soliloquy-Den/the-soliloquy-den/keepers-of-unfinished-worlds.md

 <p>Markets are remarkably efficient at organising production, whereas communities are remarkably good at preserving craft.</p>

 <p>In a market, expertise is something to be bought, sold, outsourced, or contracted for as long as it remains useful.
-In a community, expertise accumulates, where it is passed from one person to another, refined through conversation, criticism, and countless small acts of generosity. </p>
+In a community, expertise accumulates as it is passed from one person to another, refined through conversation, criticism, and countless small acts of generosity. </p>

 <p>Communities don't merely produce things; they preserve the craft required to produce them again.
 Every mod carries traces of forum discussions, bug reports, or even abandoned project stretching back years.
 All becomes part of a shared memory that future contributors inherit, until knowledge gradually ceases to belong to individuals and becomes part of the community itself.  </p>